When to Contact Your Child’s Doctor During the Holidays

 - Has bladder control problems, bleeding gums, or increased joint stiffness, as these can be signs of complications.

 Loving parents and caretakers are the first line of defense for children.
 If you feel or observe that something is wrong with your child’s health, don’t hesitate to pick up the phone and seek medical attention!
 The continued health and safety of your child is far more important than a brief interruption of your doctor’s holiday.

 Health professionals qualified to diagnose and treat people with CP include: pediatricians; family medicine doctors; nurse practitioners; physician assistants; internists; neurologists; neurological surgeons; physiatrists; physical medicine and rehabilitative physicians; and other doctors specializing in therapeutic and long-term treatment issues.

-With any luck, your family won’t need a doctor over this holiday season – but in the event that you do, know that you should never hesitate to seek medical help!
-We wish you and your families a wonderful, merry season full of cheerful memories and an excellent start to 2014.
+With any luck, your family won’t need a doctor over this holiday season but, in the event that you do, know that you should never hesitate to seek medical help!
+We wish you and your families a wonderful, merry season full of cheerful memories and an excellent start to the new year.
 Happy holidays!